rmsk2/Hello_Foenix256_Jr/README.md

 time unless of course the orientation of the chips is wrong.
 But I am confident that I got that right.
 I seem to be missing something quite fundamental.

 The SID-part of the program works on VICE as expected.
 See `sid_vice.asm` (build with `make sid_vice`, start with `sys 16384` after loading it to the original address on your emulator of choice).

+I am running out of ideas what the cause for the problem could be and therefore have opened an [issue](https://github.com/ghackwrench/F256_Jr_Kernel_DOS/issues/1) at the TinyCore MicroKernel project in order to verify that the SIDs are currently supported and set up during sound system initialization or whether this remains to be implemented.

 ## Links